Department of Labor Logo United States Department of Labor

 Additional highlights:

-• Men accounted for 94 percent of the work-related fatalities in Pennsylvania, similar to the 93-percent national share.
+• Men accounted for 93 percent of the work-related fatalities in Pennsylvania, similar to the national share.
 (See table 4.)
-Transportation incidents made up 36 percent of the fatalities for men in Pennsylvania.
+Transportation incidents made up 33 percent of the fatalities for men in Pennsylvania.

-• White, non-Hispanic workers accounted for 87 percent of those who died from a workplace injury in the state.
-Nationwide, this group accounted for 67 percent of work-related deaths.
+• White non-Hispanics accounted for 85 percent of those who died from a workplace injury.
+Nationwide, this group accounted for 61 percent of work-related deaths.

-• Workers 25-54 years old accounted for 57 percent of the state’s work-related fatalities in 2017, similar to the 55 percent of on-the-job fatalities nationally.
+• Workers 25-54 years old accounted for 60 percent of the state’s work-related fatalities in 2020, compared to 56 percent of on-the-job fatalities nationally.

-• Of the 172 fatally-injured workers in Pennsylvania, 77 percent worked for wages and salaries; the remainder were self-employed.
-The most frequent fatal event for wage and salary workers was transportation incidents; for self-employed workers, contact with objects and equipment was the most frequent fatal event.
+• Of the 148 fatal work injuries in Pennsylvania, 72 percent worked for wages and salaries; the remainder were self-employed.
+The most frequent fatal event for wage and salary workers was transportation incidents; falls, slips, and trips was the most frequent fatal event for self-employed workers.

 Technical Note

 Background of the program.
-The Census of Fatal Occupational Injuries (CFOI), part of the Bureau of Labor Statistics (BLS) Occupational Safety and Health Statistics (OSHS) program, compiles a count of all fatal work injuries occurring in the U.S. during the calendar year.
-The CFOI program uses diverse state, federal, and independent data sources to identify, verify, and describe fatal work injuries.
+The Census of Fatal Health Occupational Injuries (CFOI), part of the Bureau of Labor Statistics (BLS) Occupational Health and Safety Statistics (OSHS) program, is a count of all fatalities resulting from workplace injuries occurring in the U.S. during the calendar year.
+The CFOI uses a variety of state, federal, and independent data sources to identify, verify, and describe fatal work injuries.
 This ensures counts are as complete and accurate as possible.
-For the 2017 national data, over 23,400 unique source documents were reviewed as part of the data collection process.
-For technical information and definitions for CFOI, please go to the BLS Handbook of Methods on the BLS website at www.bls.gov/opub/hom/cfoi/home.htm.
+For the 2020 national data, over 21,600 unique source documents were reviewed as part of the data collection process.
+For technical information and definitions for the CFOI, see the BLS Handbook of Methods at https://www.bls.gov/opub/hom/cfoi/home.htm and the CFOI definitions at www.bls.gov/iif/oshcfdef.htm.

 Acknowledgments.
 BLS thanks the Pennsylvania Department of Health for their efforts in collecting accurate, comprehensive, and useful data on fatal work injuries.
 BLS also appreciates the efforts of all federal, state, local, and private sector entities that provided source documents used to identify fatal work injuries.
 Among these agencies are the Occupational Safety and Health Administration; the National Transportation Safety Board; the U.S. Coast Guard; the Mine Safety and Health Administration; the Office of Workers’ Compensation Programs (Federal Employees' Compensation and Longshore and Harbor Workers' Compensation divisions); the Federal Railroad Administration; the National Highway Traffic Safety Administration; state vital statistics registrars, coroners, and medical examiners; state departments of health, labor, and industrial relations and workers' compensation agencies; state and local police departments; and state farm bureaus.